 A remix by Lord Jamar was used for the theme for the 2009 Winter X Games.
 The new version was dubbed "X Games Without Frontiers."

 Justin - Durango, CO

-The singer recorded a German-language version of Peter Gabriel titled Ein deutsches Album.
-Hearing Gabriel singing about Adolf building the bonfire in German on this song makes it sound a lot more sinister.
+Gabriel recorded a German-language version of the album titled Ein deutsches Album.
+Hearing Gabriel singing about Adolf building the bonfire in German makes the song sound a lot more sinister.

 , which is set during the Cold War.
 Another Peter Gabriel tune, "Lay Your Hands On Me